 For additional guidance not available on our website, please contact your assigned HS SPPO analyst.

-The HS SPPO needs the following documentation for a proposal to be considered complete, receive a review, and get submitted to the Sponsoring Agency.
+HS SPPO requires the following for a proposal to be considered ready for review as well as to be submitted to the Sponsoring Agency.

-If the application submission is directly to the NIH and is being submitted via SF424, Grants.gov, or ASSIST, the HS SPPO requires the following documentation to consider a proposal complete:
+If the application submission is directly to the NIH, then HS SPPO requires the following items to be considered complete:

-If the application submission is to another institution or organization, resulting in UCSD receiving a subaward, the HS SPPO requires the following documentation to consider a proposal complete:
+If the application submission is to another institution or organization, resulting in UC San Diego receiving a subaward, HS SPPO requires the following to be considered complete:

 The HS SPPO requires the same documentation for internal proposals where nothing is sent to the Prime Agency.